TOPIC: WATER

 STRUCTURE OF WATER

+Water with the molecular formula H2O, has Oxygen bonded to two hydrogen atoms.
+The oxygen atom with the following electronic configuration: 1s2 2s2 2p4 has two lone pairs of electrons in the valence (2s22p2) and two unpaired electrons (2py12pz1).
+Each unpaired electron forms a covalent bond with one electron from a hydrogen atom.
+The water molecule has two lone pairs and two bonded pairs.
 Ideally, the four electron pairs should be directed towards corners of a tetrahedron.
 However, when lone pairs of electrons are located near another lone pair, the repulsion between them is so great that they tend to push the two bond pairs of electrons closer together.
-As a result, the bond angle in water is compressed to approximately 105o, such that the structure of the water molecule is V-shaped or angular shape.
+As a result, the bond angle in water is compressed to approximately 105o, making the structure of the water molecule is V-shaped or angular shape.

 O